braziljs/eloquente-javascript/02_program_structure.md

 In [Chapter ?](values), we made values and applied operators to them to get new values.
 Creating values like this is the main substance of any JavaScript program.
 But that substance has to be framed in a larger structure to be useful.
-So that's what we'll get to next.
+So that's what we'll cover next.

 {{index "literal expression"}}